Albury, Oxfordshire

-Albury is a village in the civil parish of Tiddington-with-Albury, about 5 mi west of Thame in Oxfordshire.
+Albury is a village in the civil parish of Tiddington-with-Albury, in the South Oxfordshire district, in Oxfordshire, England, about 5 mi west of Thame.

+In 1931 the parish had a population of 36.
+On 1 April 1932 the parish was abolished and merged with Tiddington to form "Tiddington with Albury".

 Manor

 Its toponym is derived from the Old English Aldeberie, meaning "old fortified place", suggesting that the village's origins are Saxon.

 After the Norman Conquest of England William the Conqueror granted the manor of Albury to William FitzOsbern, 1st Earl of Hereford.
 When the 1st Earl was killed in battle in Flanders in 1071 his estates in England and Wales passed to his son Roger de Breteuil, 2nd Earl of Hereford.
 In 1075 the 2nd Earl rebelled against William I, who suppressed the rebellion and confiscated the Earl's estates.
 It is not clear to whom the king granted Albury, or who held it until early in the 13th century when it belonged to William de Redvers, 5th Earl of Devon.
 It remained in his family until 1293, when his granddaughter Isabella de Fortibus, Countess of Devon died.
 Her estates were divided, and Albury passed to Warin de Lisle.
 It remained with de Lisle's heirs until 1368, when Robert de Lisle, 3rd Baron Lisle surrendered many manors including Albury to Richard II.
 Thereafter Albury had no feudal overlord.